tandrewnichols/pedestrian/README.md

 });
 ```

+Both the sync and async versions will also work (as of v0.0.5) with relatives paths.
+The files that it gives back will still be absolute paths, however.

 ### Filtering

 You can also filter out files by passing a globstar pattern or array of patterns (works with either sync and async).